-Accurately Tracking Time with Project Management Tools
+Accurately Tracking Time on Projects

 Back in the early days of computers there was an expression that went “garbage in, garbage out”.
 What did that mean?
 It meant that the output of what came from the computer was only as good as what was fed into the computer as the initial data.
 It’s interesting that you don’t hear that expression quite as much anymore.
 I suppose it’s because computing has come such a long way with validating and even correcting data that it’s not quite as relevant anymore.